 Unfortunately, rules differ as to when seat reservation is opened.
 We recommend that you try to make a seat reservation as early as possible and you will then know when you can make a seat reservation if it cannot be done right away.
 It is very common for seat reservation to be opened between 72 and 24 hours before departure.

 When travelling in Japan, we recommend that you carry just one suitcase/bag per person.
 (Travel as lightly as possible, as hotel rooms are generally small.)
 We use many different airlines to Japan, so it may vary how much and how many kg you can carry in both checked luggage and hand luggage.
 See your flight reservation for information or contact us if you have any questions.
-If your tour includes a domestic flight in Vietnam, you can carry a maximum of 20 kg.

 Be sure to have any important, indispensable things in your hand luggage: passport, visa, booking reference on your flight ticket, service letter, insurance, credit cards, cash and medicine.
 You might also want items such as your camera, binoculars, laptop and chargers and adapters.